Falls of Cruachan derailment

 The Falls of Cruachan derailment occurred on 6 June 2010 on the West Highland Line in Scotland, when a passenger train travelling between Glasgow and Oban hit boulders on the line and derailed near Falls of Cruachan railway station, after a landslide.
 There was a small fire (which was soon put out with fire extinguishers) and one carriage was left in a precarious position on the 50 ft embankment.
 Sixty passengers were evacuated, some with minor injuries; eight of those were hospitalised as a precaution.
 However, no people were killed.
 In addition to blocking the line, the incident also caused the closure of the A85 road below the rail line.
-Both road and rail were closed for a week.
+Both the road and the rail line were closed for a week.

 Location

 The derailment occurred near Falls of Cruachan station, on the branch of the West Highland Line which departs from the main route at Crianlarich station, running west to a terminus at Oban station on the coast.